docker/cli/docs/reference/commandline/login.md

 base64-encoded format.
 This method is less secure than configuring and using a credential store.

+On Linux, prefer running `docker login` as your normal user.
+Prefixing the command with `sudo` often changes `$HOME` to `/root`, so credentials land in `/root/.docker/config.json` instead of your user's file — later non-sudo `docker` commands then look unauthenticated.
+If you must use root, pass `sudo -E` or set `DOCKER_CONFIG` to the directory that should hold `config.json`.

 `docker login` also supports [credential helpers](#credential-helpers) to help you handle credentials for specific registries.